alchemical-lich/alchemical-lich.github.io/_posts/2025-11-09-PF2e-Campaign.md

 **13-14 Gozren 4721**: The Prison

 The party delves into the prison level of the Abomination Vaults.
-They destroy a devil training of group of Grothluts.
+They destroy a devil training a group of Grothluts.
 They then encounter a fly devil and several fleshwarped Morlocks, killing them quickly.
-On the fly devil, they find a piece of a pentragram amulet.
+On the fly devil, they find a piece of a pentagram amulet.

 They find two areas blocked by infernal barriers.
 To the North, they confront a devil smith who is forging an arsenal of weapons.
 On him, they find another piece of the pentagram amulet.
 To the South, they encounter more fleshwarped beasts.